AndrewRadev/qftools.vim/README.md

 <start>,<end>KeepLines
 ```

-The range is a perfectly normal range, so visual mode works with these two commands.
+The range is a perfectly normal range, so visual mode works with both of these.
 You can mark a visual-mode selection and run `:RemoveLines` to remove the selection from the quickfix window.

 You can disable these commands by setting `g:qftools_no_buffer_commands` to 1.

-Instead of using these commands, you can also use the `d` mapping similar to the built-in one:
+You can also use the `d` mapping similar to the built-in one:

 - `dd` removes a single line
 - visual-mode d removes the selected lines
 - `d{motion}` deletes the lines affected by the motion (for instance, `dG` would delete all lines till the end of the buffer)

-You can also "undo" and "redo" deletions by using `u` and `<c-r>`.
+You can "undo" and "redo" deletions by using `u` and `<c-r>`.
 These mappings are not as powerful as Vim's built-in undo mechanism, but they should work mostly as expected.
 Currently, all they do is provide a thin wrapper to `:colder` and `:cnewer`.

 You can disable these mappings by setting `g:qftools_no_buffer_mappings` to 1.